toot - Mastodon CLI client

 Homebrew

-For Mac OSX users, toot is available in homebrew.
+For Mac users, toot is available in homebrew.

 brew install toot